FluidSynth/fluidsynth/doc/ladspa.md

 # Signal Flow

-The LADSPA effects unit runs immediately after the internal reverb and chorus effects have been processed.
+The LADSPA effects unit runs immediately before the internal reverb and chorus effects have been processed.
 When no effects have been configured, the LADSPA engine is dormant and uses no additional system resources.